 A sharp growth of the e-commerce market in recent years has increased inquiries and orders for large distribution centers.
 In response, we are striving to provide logistics solutions that cover the entire logistics process, encompassing the systems and equipment of Vanderlande and Bastian.
-Logistics automation, in particular, has drawn much attention since a need for constant.
+Logistics automation, in particular, has drawn much with TRUSCO Nakayama Corporation on the AiR-T autonomous intelligent mobile robot that assists picking operations in distribution centers.
+At the Aichi Robot Showcase, a project of Aichi Prefecture to promote the implementation of service robots in society, we made proposals on the use of the AiR-T in an office building and at a coffee shop.